Ehyiah/ux-quill/docs/guide/modules/ai-assistant.md

+---
+outline: [1, 5]
+---

 # AiAssistantModule

 The AiAssistantModule adds an AI-powered writing assistant to the Quill editor.
-It provides seven features — reformulation, translation, grammar correction, content generation, summarization, semantic analysis, and automatic table of contents.
+It provides seven features at the moment
+— reformulation, translation, grammar correction, content generation, summarization, semantic analysis, and automatic table of contents generation.

 ## Provider options